What's up with the fluid that appears in your underwear sometimes? What is it? Why is it there? And why does it look different from time to time?

 But tracking your cervical mucus is something you can also do to become aware of what your body is up to in general — regardless of whether or not you're trying to get pregnant.
 "If your aim is to get to know your menstrual cycle, tracking your cervical mucus is a physiological sign to follow," says Dr. Eva Luo, an OB-GYN at Beth Israel Deaconess Medical Center in Boston.

-Cervical mucus and fertility
+Cervical mucus, ovulation and fertility

 Your cervical mucus changes in amount, color, and consistency depending on where you are in your menstrual cycle.
 Tracking these changes can help you pinpoint ovulation and also help you identify your fertile window (the most fertile days: the five days before ovulation and the 24 hours after ovulation when unprotected sex gives you the best chances of getting pregnant).